webbpinner/OpenVDMv2/README.md

 In addition to providing the science party with immediate access to data, OpenVDM can also be creating rolling backups of the data to external HHDs and NAS servers.
 By creating backups throughout a cruise, OpenVDM greatly reduces the time/work spent building cruise data copies for archival facities and chief scientists.

 ### Want to get data to folks back on the beach???
 (Read: TELEPRESENCE!!) ###
 OpenVDM includes provisions for sending user-defined subsets of the data to a shore-based server.
-These ship-to-shore transfers include a priority ranking that help ensure mission-critical data are pushed to shore in a timely manner and not stuck behind lower-priorty uploads.
+These ship-to-shore transfers include a priority ranking that help ensure mission-critical data/information are pushed to shore in a timely manner and not stuck behind lower-priorty uploads.
+Defining new dataset to send home is as simple as filling out a form within the OpenVDM web-interface and hitting the "On" button.

 ## Installation ##